ebecke2024/AnimeInventory/README.md

 ## Project Tasks
 - **Task 1: Make sure you have all the proper programs**
   - Make sure you have Visio or another type of diagram organizing software.
-  - Install XAMPP Apache since this will be where you make the database
+  - Install XAMPP Apache with MySQL since this will be where you make the database
   - Have Juypter Notebook installed along with numpy and Pandas.
 - **Task 2 Make the blue print**
   - Create the class diagrams and relationship lines